The Dunn and Dunn Learning Styles Inventory Model.

 In the Emotional Domain, consider your child’s level of motivation, task persistence, conformity, and need for a structured environment.

-In the Sociological Domain, consider your child’s preference for studying alone, in pairs, with peers, in a team environment, with an adult as a teacher, or in a variety of social settings.
+The Sociological Domain is great for considering your child’s preference for studying alone, in pairs, with peers, in a team environment, with an adult as a teacher, or in a variety of social settings.

 In the Physiological Domain, you consider your child’s preference for the modes of learning in the VAKT model (auditory, visual, tactile, and kinesthetic).
 You also consider your child’s best time of day for learning activities.
 And look at his preference for information intake methods and mobility/movement for better learning.